fbpx

 Outdoor view of Albizu University campus

-Albizu University, Miami campus, offers Bachelors, masters, and doctoral degrees in psychology with an emphasis on cultural and ethnic sensitivity.
-You can explore your particular interests through a wide choice of specializations, including mental health counseling, school counseling, and marriage and family therapy at the master’s level; industrial and organizational psychology at the master’s level which also has the option to be done fully online; and clinical psychology at the doctoral level, with concentrations in forensic, general, neuro-, health, and child psychology.
+Albizu University offers bachelor’s, master’s, and doctoral degrees in psychology with a focus on cultural and ethnic sensitivity.
+At the master’s level, specializations include mental health counseling, school counseling, and marriage and family therapy, with an option to complete the industrial and organizational psychology program fully online.
+The Psy.D. in clinical psychology offers concentrations in forensic, general, neuro-, health, and child psychology.

 School Overview